Paulina (album): Promotion

 The first album of Paulina Rubio's career to bear Universal Music Group label, Paulina was released on May 23, 2000.
 In Mexico it was released one month before, while in Italy was released in 2001.
-To promote the album, Rubio appeared on several tv shows.
+To promote the album, Rubio appeared on several TV shows.
 In Argentina, she appeared specially at Telemanias where she performed several songs, including "Lo Haré Por Ti", "El Último Adiós", "Sexi Dance", and "Tal Vez, Quizá".
 Approaching to greet the audience, she expressed her support for women's liberation movement, effusively shouted "up women's liberation!".

 Rubio did an extensive promotion campaign for the album, appearing on various television programs and at music festivals.
 As well, she embarked on her first concert world tour, called Paulina Tour.
 She performed in Mexico and United States in Summer 2001.

 Singles

 "Lo Haré Por Ti" was released in January 2000 as the album's lead single.
 It marked Rubio's return to industry music, reached at number one in several countries.
 The video show Rubio reinvented with a style eclectic and sexy.
 "El Último Adiós" was then released in July 2000 as the second single in Latin America and reached at number one in Mexico, Colombia and Chile.
 The controversial music video contained racy love scenes, as well as men and women appearing barely clothed.

 In November 2000, "Y Yo Sigo Aquí" was released as the third single in America and the second in Europe.
 The song reached number one in 30 countries and number three in Billboard Hot Latin Songs chart.
 An English version titled "Sexual Lover" of the song with released in summer 2001.
 Rubio performed the song on the British music show Top of the Pops.
 "Yo No Soy Esa Mujer" was released as the fourth single from Paulina in April 2001 reaching number seven in the Hot Latin Songs chart.
 It became her fourth number-one single in Mexico.

-"Vive El Verano", written by Richard Daniel Roman and Ignacio Ballesteros was released as the album's fifth single in June 9, 2001, charting at number 31 in Italy.
+"Vive El Verano", written by Richard Daniel Roman and Ignacio Ballesteros was released as the album's fifth single on June 9, 2001, charting at number 31 in Italy.
 The song was released only in Europe as a third single from Paulina.
 This enabled it to European Albums chart at number 56.
 "Sexi Dance" was initially issued as a club-only track in America, but was a success where it reached number 34 on the Billboard Hot Latin Songs chart.
 The song also appeared as an English version titled "Fire (Sexy Dance)" of Rubio's subsequent studio album Border Girl.

 "Tal Vez, Quizá", written by Armando Manzanero was released as the album's sixth and final single in September 2001.
 The song earned critical acclaim.

 Paulina spawned official seven singles and other two songs were released as promotional singles.
 "Sin Aire" was launched in Spain in the summer of 2001 and "Mírame a Los Ojos" in Brazil for the promotion of a soap opera, but it was well accepted that it was launched on radio stations.